Welington Morais: Career

 After settling on the shot put as his discipline, Morais captured the silver medal at the 2015 South American Junior Championships in Ecuador.
 He also competed at the Pan American Junior Championships two months later in Canada, though he did not medal.
 In 2018, Morais won a bronze medal at the Troféu Brasil de Atletismo by reaching 19.37 m.
 Two weeks later he won the 2018 South American U23 Championships with a personal best throw of 19.85 m, coming within 7 centimetres of the championship record.

 In mid-2019, Morais competed at both the Summer Universiade in Italy and the Pan American Games in Peru, though he failed to reach the podium at either.
 However, that September, he repeated as a bronze medallist at the Troféu Brasil de Atletismo before capturing the Brazilian university title.
 Morais followed this up with a silver-medal performance at the 2020 Troféu Brasil de Atletismo, recording a throw of 19.43 m while Darlan Romani captured his ninth consecutive national title.

 On 26 March 2021, Morais threw 20.28 m for a first-place finish at the Reynaldo Berto Gorno South American Grand Prix in Uruguay.
 It was the first time he surpassed the 20-metre mark and was the second-farthest throw ever by a Brazilian, behind only Darlan Romani's 22.61 m.
 Morais then won the gold medal at the 2021 South American Championships in Ecuador with a throw of 19.87 m, though he failed to get onto the podium at the national championships after finishing in fourth place.

 Morais improved to 20.60 m for a third-place finish at the Torneio Internacional de Atletismo São Paulo in April 2022.
 He won the silver medal at the Ibero-American Championships in Spain the following month.
 He achieved a new personal best mark of 20.78 m but once again finished behind Darlan Romani, who recorded a championship record throw of 21.70 m.

+At the World Athletics Challenge, in the city of Concepción del Uruguay (Argentina), in April 2024, he became the 2nd Brazilian in history to throw over 21m, after Darlan Romani.
+He reached the mark of 21.01m.